stat545ubc-2024/assignment-b1-mbeletsky/assignment-b1-mbeletsky.md

 unique observations for).
 It outputs a tibble that shows you unique counts for your variable of interest grouped by your other variable of interest, and sorts the counts from high to low.

+I’ve dealt with potential NA values by using **drop_na()** on both the variable we want to group by and the one we want to summarize unique observations for.
+I’ve also included **arrange()** and used **desc()** to sort the values of the counted unique observations from high to low, so that the table is organized in a useful way.

+I’ve put the workflow itself into a new object created by the function, “table” which I coerce into a tibble with **as_tibble** at the end and then display the table with our results on the screen using **print()**.

 # Exercise 3: Examples